-IES is the only unit at UMBC with the authority to facilitate the preparation of employment-based immigration forms and petitions.
-As such, only authorized IES staff may sign and file employment-based immigration sponsorship petitions on behalf of UMBC.
-All immigration documents pertaining to the employment of foreign national (FN) faculty and staff members must be routed through IES.
+CGE is the only unit at UMBC with the authority to facilitate the preparation of employment-based immigration forms and petitions.
+As such, only authorized CGE staff may sign and file employment-based immigration sponsorship petitions on behalf of UMBC.
+All immigration documents pertaining to the employment of foreign national faculty and staff members must be routed through CGE.

-IES is also the only unit authorized to serve as a liaison between UMBC, the U.S. Department of Homeland Security, the U.S. Department of State, the U.S. Department of Labor and authorized outside immigration counsel on matters pertaining to employment-based immigration petitions.
-UMBC has no obligation to honor faculty and staff employment contracts based upon immigration documents prepared and signed by independent lawyers or other campus units, unless these are also endorsed by appropriate IES staff members in accordance with these guidelines.
-Under exceptional circumstances, the Provost may authorize limited exceptions to these guidelines.
-Written requests for exceptions to these guidelines must be submitted to the Provost through IES prior to the filing of any employmentbased immigration petition.
+CGE is also the only unit authorized to serve as a liaison between UMBC, the U.S. Department of Homeland Security, the U.S. Department of State, the U.S. Department of Labor and authorized outside immigration counsel on matters pertaining to employment-based immigration petitions.
+UMBC has no obligation to honor faculty and staff employment contracts based upon immigration documents prepared and signed by independent lawyers or other campus units, unless these are also endorsed by appropriate CGE staff members in accordance with these guidelines.
+Under exceptional circumstances, the Provost & Senior Vice President for Academic Affairs may authorize limited exceptions to these guidelines.
+Written requests for exceptions to these guidelines must be submitted to the Provost & Senior Vice President for Academic Affairs through CGE prior to the filing of any employment-based immigration petition.

 It is important to recognize that certain petitions, such as those for permanent residency, include forms prepared separately by the petitioner (UMBC) and the beneficiary (employee).
-While IES serves as UMBC's authorized petitioner for employment-based immigration petitions, IES staff are neither qualified nor permitted to provide legal advice or assistance to faculty and staff on the personal parts of employment-based immigration petitions.
+While CGE serves as UMBC's authorized petitioner for employment-based immigration petitions, CGE staff are neither qualified nor permitted to provide legal advice or assistance to faculty and staff on the personal parts of employment-based immigration petitions.
 Employees are personally responsible for completing applicable forms correctly and compiling any and all supporting evidence.
 They should review instructions very carefully and consult a qualified immigration attorney if they have questions or concerns related to the personal part of a petition.
-IES can provide a list of such attorneys, if needed.
+CGE will provide a list of such attorneys, if requested.